AOFUS.org

 Tree of Peace

-In 2011, the Tree of Peace took root at A.T.
-Still University’s Arizona School of Dentistry and Oral Health as a testament to its unwavering commitment to global peace, symbolizing the collaboration between medicine, education, and the pursuit of peaceful coexistence within the global community.
-This was the first installation of the Tree of Peace in the United States.
+In 2011, the Tree of Peace was installed at A.T.
+Still University’s Arizona School of Dentistry and Oral Health as a testament to its commitment to global peace.

-Temple University's Maurice H. Kornberg School of Dentistry in Philadelphia was the third dental school to install the Tree of Peace sculpture on its campus.
-This symbolic tree stands as a steadfast reminder of the continuous endeavors to forge a lasting legacy of global peace through the realm of dentistry.
+Temple University’s Maurice H. Kornberg School of Dentistry in Philadelphia was the third dental school to install the Tree of Peace sculpture on its campus.

-The fifth installation of the Tree of Peace at Harvard School of Dental Medicine was dedicated to Dr. Walter Guralnick, professor emeritus of Oral and Maxillofacial Surgery, and Dr. R. Bruce Donoff, dean of the school.
-This Tree of Peace is a symbol to commemorate the active engagement of students and faculty in global programs, fostering collaboration and partnerships with schools worldwide and expressing the belief that through education, cultural exchange, and mutual respect, we can build a more inclusive, compassionate, and harmonious world.
+The fifth installation of the Tree of Peace at the Harvard School of Dental Medicine was dedicated to Dr. Walter Guralnick, professor emeritus of Oral and Maxillofacial Surgery, and Dr. R. Bruce Donoff, former dean of the school.